Authentic Lessons for 21st Century Learning

 1. A teacher gives her students a comprehensive final at the end of a unit on biodiversity.
 What makes “of” appropriate here?
 What type of assessment might this be (summative, diagnostic, or formative)?

-2. A teacher asks his student to do an Exit Ticket describing the three things they learned and two things they still need to know more about.
+2. A teacher asks his students to do an Exit Ticket describing the three things they learned and two things they still need to know more about.
 What makes “for” appropriate here?
 What type of assessment might this be (summative, diagnostic, or formative)?

 3. A teacher asks students to peer edit paragraphs written by others and then discuss their edits.
 What makes “as” appropriate here?
 What type of assessment might this be (summative, diagnostic, or formative)?